 - Endowment: Allows you to build cash value over a fixed period, with the aim of meeting a long-term goal, such as your children’s college education.
-With an endowment plan, you will generally pay premiums for the .
+With an endowment plan, you will generally pay premiums for the first few years as specified by the policy and receive a lump sum when the policy matures.
 In addition to being a savings vehicle, endowment policies also offer insurance protection for the length of the policy term.

 Accidents, illness and disability can lead to a significant financial outlay for medical expenses and hospitalisation costs, as well as a loss of income.
 Group health insurance from your employer may not offer you sufficient coverage.
 Also, while Singapore citizens and permanent residents enjoy Medishield Life coverage, its benefits are based on the cost of staying in B2 or C class wards in public hospitals.

 If you are considering additional coverage, here are a few options: